 When you have paid your certificate fee and successfully completed all program requirements, you will need to request an audit by Student Services.
 To request an audit:

 Two-unit courses run for approximately 6-7 weeks; three-unit courses run for approximately 9-10 weeks.
 New weekend intensive courses such as the Project Management Boot Camp allow you to complete 3-unit courses in just 4-5 weeks.
 For exact course dates of upcoming sections, visit the webpage of the course you are interested in taking on our website.

 Once the course is complete, the instructor has 10 business days to submit grades.
 Once grades have been posted, you can view and print your grade sheet from your My Extension account.

 The refund deadline for courses in this program is typically one week after the start date.
-For intensive format courses, the refund deadline is usually sooner.
 This allows you one week to try out a class and review the courses syllabus.
 If you decide that the course does not meet your educational needs, be sure to drop within the refund deadline.
+For intensive format courses, the refund deadline is usually the day before the course start date.
 While you are permitted to drop a course after the refund deadline, a refund will no longer be provided.
 The exact refund deadline for each section is listed in the section notes on the course page in our website, and you can also find it in My Extension by clicking on “My Courses” and then the name of the course.